 Bison were the dominant animals of the Great Plains.
 (See Image 6.)
 They were not only the largest mammal of the region, but were so numerous that travelers often described the grasslands as being completely blackened by herds of bison.

 Bison herds sometimes included thousands of animals.
 (See Image 7.)
-The herds had to keep moving in order to find adequate grass and water.
-On the other hand, when bison wallowed in tall grass, they knocked it down, allowing humans to travel with greater ease and encouraging the re-growth of young, tender, grass shoots.
+The herds had to keep moving in order to find plenty of grass and water.
+When bison wallowed in tall grass, they knocked it down, allowing humans to travel with greater ease and encouraging the re-growth of young, tender, grass shoots.

 Though very large and heavy, bison could run at speeds up to 35 miles per hour.
 They were agile and could stop and spin quickly to turn on an aggressive predator.
 They used their massive heads to ram opponents and predators, and their horns could tear into the guts of a pursuing horse or wolf.
 Hunters considered wild bison far more dangerous than grizzly bears.

 Bison also had a well-developed sense of smell.
 Alexander Henry believed that bison could “smell the track of even a single person in the grass, and run away in the contrary direction.
 I have seen large herds walking very slowly to pasture, and feeding as they went, come to a place where some persons had passed on foot, when they would instantly stop, smell the ground, draw back a few paces, bellow, and tear up the earth with their horns.”